Questions on mental incompetence when contesting will legitimacy

 Often, showing a previous draft of the will along with evidence that strongly demonstrates the testator suffered from mental competence issues will help invalidate the newer will.

 If you have questions about a loved one’s mental competence at the time he or she signed the will, it is in your best interests to discuss your case with a San Diego probate lawyer.
 The Grossman Law Firm offers Riverside will contests, probate, trust administration, and trust litigation services.
-For a free, 30-minute consultation with one of our attorneys, call today toll-free at 888-443-6590, or use our online contact form.
+For a free consultation with one of our attorneys, call today at 888-443-6590, or click here to contact us

-Additionally, be sure to request your copy of Scott Grossman’s must-read book The Ultimate Guide to California Trust and Probate Litigation: How Sons and Daughters Get Their Rightful Inheritance from Their Parents’ Wills and Trusts, which available to you FREE
+Additionally, be sure to request your copy of The Ultimate Guide to California Trust and Probate Litigation.
+This must-read book by Scott Grossman is available to you FREE

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307